-Brain-inspired AI arguably promises new benefits and raises new risks for society (Doya, Ema, Kitano, Sakagami, & Russell, 2022).
-In particular, there are some practical ethical issues raised by traditional AI that might be exacerbated by brain-inspired AI, while others seem more specific to it.
+Brain-inspired AI arguably promises new benefits and raises new risks for society (Doya et al. 2022).
+While there are some practical ethical issues raised by traditional AI that might be exacerbated by brain-inspired AI, others seem more specific to it.
 For example, intrinsic limitations and shortcomings of the brain might lead to specific practical ethical issues if somehow replicated by brain-inspired AI, as described in Table 1.